What To Do When You Feel Some Hard Emotions? Welcome Them.

 Research about the importance of emotions

 Perhaps you and I are alike?
 As someone who thought crying was for wusses, and any negative feelings could suck it, I was reluctant to embrace this all at first.
-Or maybe, you think that if we allow tears, anger - even rage - all of us will be lose our ish over spilled milk and become (gasp!) unfit for society?
-I thought all of these things.
+Or maybe, you think that if we allow tears, anger - even rage - all of us will be lose our ish over spilled milk and become less resilient?
+I once thought all of these things.

 Iris Mauss, an associate professor of psychology at UC Berkeley discovered: “We found that people who habitually accept their negative emotions experience fewer negative emotions, which adds up to better psychological health,” Mauss said.
 “Maybe if you have an accepting attitude toward negative emotions, you're not giving them as much attention.”